Foodle Club

 Can I freeze chicken and mushroom quiche?

 This quiche freezes very well.
-In fact I normally make a double batch, have one for supper and freeze the other.
+In fact, I normally make a double batch, have one for supper and freeze the other.

-Just wrap the cooked quiche in cling film (you can leave it in the baking dish to prevent it breaking in the freezer) and pop into the freezer until you are ready to eat it.
+Just wrap the cooked quiche in cling film (you can leave it in the baking dish to prevent it from breaking in the freezer) and pop it into the freezer until you are ready to eat it.

-To use, remove from the freezer and let it defrost in the fridge.
+To use, remove it from the freezer and let it defrost in the fridge.
 Then pop it in the oven at 200C/400F for about 10 minutes until heated through.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

-Pin for later
+Save for later

 A baked chicken and mushroom quiche.